“Horses never lie.”

 Heartland Ranch is a working ranch that uses horses as a catalyst to bring about positive change.
 The horse program at the Heartland Girls’ Ranch focuses not just on learning about horses, but also on what horses can teach us about ourselves.
 The girls’ learning and experience comes in many different ways.
 The horses are used daily to address problem areas, attitudes and behaviors from a perspective that is new to our clients, that of the authority figure.
 Our clients are put in a role of on-going responsibility as “parent” and caregiver to the horse, the “child”.
 This role reversal offers our clients remarkable insight into problem areas and ultimately invites and encourages girls to make dramatic changes in their approach to life.
 The girls grow in their self-esteem as they gain skills and experience success with horse programming.

-Every girl that comes to the ranch is assigned a horse that she is responsible for basic care.
-The horse manager is able to pair girls and horse personalities that will best benefit the girl.
+Every girl that comes to the Ranch is assigned her “own” horse that she is responsible for.
+Girls are paired with a horse that will best benefit their unique personality and circumstances.
 Each girl is then taught the basics of horse care, which includes feeding, grooming, barn and stall maintenance.

 Each girl has the opportunity to be instructed in riding skills.
 We have two staff that are certified to teach the ” Certified Horseman’s Association” riding lessons levels 1-3.
 This is an organization that is recognized nation wide and allows a girl who has tested out at the various levels a status of skills at stables around the country.
 Girls at the ranch are instructed in the levels and must pass a written and riding test to move to higher levels.
 The girls at the ranch have many opportunities to practice their skills year round in an indoor arena, trail rides and horse camping.